LaurentRDC/crystals/docs/guide.rst

 * ``'hall_number'`` : Hall number (between 1 and 531).

+Each of those items are also available directly from the :class:`Crystal` instance.
+The Hall number of a crystal structure is located in the ``crystal.hall_number`` attribute, the short international symbol is located in the ``crystal.international_symbol`` attribute, and so on.

 Scattering utilities
 --------------------
 :class:`Lattice` objects have a few methods that make life easier when dealing with scattering data and modeling.